drethedevjs/athlete-profile/README.md

 * Email me the repository URL and application URL

 > If for some reason you would rather not have your code or application out in the open, please send me a zip file of the source code and instructions on to launch and view the finished application.

-### Wrap up

-When you've finished the test let me know by email: ishveen@opensponsorship.com

-We will then schedule a short wrap up call to go over your results and the thinking you applied to this project.

-### Hints

-* Be efficient!
-Please don�t reinvent the wheel, use [generators]and other tools when they speed up your process and get you to your end goal faster.